Indoqa/angular2-ngrx-redux-example/README.md

 # Angular2 Redux Example
-A simple todo list example written in typescript that shows state handling with redux and immutablejs in angular2 applications.
-To simulate a more complex application, the redux integration and all components are placed inside a feature module called 'todos'.
+A simple todo list example written in typescript that compares different state handling strategies in angular2 applications:

+  * Redux bindings with [@angular-redux/store](https://github.com/angular-redux/store) to setup redux [here](src/app/todos/todos.module.ts)
+  * Redux like [ngrx/store](https://github.com/angular-redux/store) to setup redux [here](src/app/todos/todos.module.ts) based on RxJS
+  * Plain services using observables (without a store)

+Every strategy is placed in a separate feature module and covers the same functionality.
+Presentational components and models are shared using a commons module.
+Only smart components and module definitions vary and should point out the different approaches concerning setup and binding.

 ## Setup
 ```
 git clone git@github.com:Indoqa/angular2-redux-example.git